3183720/9991project/README.md

 # 9991project
 ## STEPS
 1. train StyleGAN and export model weights
-2. train pSp
+2. train pSp using the exported StyleGAN or use pretrained pSp model
-3. train AGE
+3. train AGE using the exported pSp or use pretrained AGE model

 ### Step 1 : StyleGAN2-ADA